yangeorget/nucs/README.md

 ### Install the NCS package
 ```
-pip install ncs
+pip install nucs
 ````

 ## Why Python ?
-NCS is a Python library leveraging Numpy and Numba.
+NUCS is a Python library leveraging Numpy and Numba.

 Python is a powerful and flexible programing language that allows to express complex problems in a few lines of code.